Second Home Mortgage Calculators

 Other borrowing conditions

 All lenders are different and implement their own framework when it comes to granting loans.
-There are some who will have further restrictions for second mortgages in order to mitigate risk, such as Newbury Building Society, which insists that the second property’s price does not exceed the first.
+Some will have further restrictions for second mortgages to mitigate risk, such as Newbury Building Society, which insists that the second property’s price does not exceed the first.
 Stafford Railway Building Society will only lend to people with a minimum income of £40,000, and Harpenden Building Society has a minimum loan cap of £75,000 and a maximum of £2m.

-The majority of willing lenders are willing to provide a loan-to-value (LTV) ratio of 75%, requiring a 25% deposit from the borrower for a sale to be feasible.
-The likes of Virgin Money and Halifax have previously said this is based on whether the customer is able to afford all credit commitments, including any other mortgage you might have.
+Most willing lenders are willing to provide a loan-to-value (LTV) ratio of 75%, requiring a 25% deposit from the borrower for a sale to be feasible.
+The likes of Virgin Money and Halifax have previously said this is based on whether the customer can afford all credit commitments, including any other mortgage you might have.

 You can read more about deposit requirements in our guide to second home mortgages.